zkamvar/user2021/README.md

 This repository contains the presentation materials for the UseR!
 2021 talk "Using R as a Community Workbench for The Carpentries Lesson Infrastructure" in July 2021.

-This is currently a work in progress.
+This talk is best viewed as it was given, as a [video recording with closed captions, hosted on YouTube](https://youtu.be/vd8XZSuY_Rs?t=1259).

 The abstract can be found in [ABSTRACT.md](ABSTRACT.md)